Surajv311/mDumpSWE/README.md

 [Pyspark internals _al](https://cwiki.apache.org/confluence/display/SPARK/PySpark+Internals)

 - The `createOrReplaceTempView()` is used to create a temporary view/table from the Spark DataFrame or Dataset objects.
 It is part of Spark 2.0.
 In Spark 1.0 `registerTempTable()` was used.
+- Why spark faster than hadoop?:
+  - Spark is faster than Hadoop MapReduce due to in-memory data processing, reducing the need for disk I/O and improving performance for iterative algorithms.
+  - Spark efficiently manages memory and can spill data to disk if the memory is not sufficient, allowing it to handle larger datasets than Hadoop MapReduce.
+  - Spark uses its Catalyst Query Planner, which optimizes query execution plans, leading to better performance and more efficient resource utilization.

 ------------------------------

 ### Hadoop